esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 - Attributes are stored *values* kept within an object
 - Methods are *processes* that we can run using the object.
 Usually a method takes attributes, performs an operation on them, then returns it for you to use.

-When you type in `t2_img.` followed by <kbd>Tab</kbd>, you'll see that attributes are highlighted in orange and methods highlighted in blue.
+When you type in `t2_img.` followed by <kbd>Tab</kbd>, you may see that attributes are highlighted in orange and methods highlighted in blue.

 The output above is a list of **keys** you can use from `t2_hdr` to access **values**.
 We can access the value stored by a given key by typing: